 So there you have it, a quick trip through the multi-purpose tool that is Excel!
 There’s practically no limit to what you can do with Excel, especially once you familiarize yourself with the basic functions.

 Even for beginners, Excel is approachable and usable, and for advanced users, it has nearly infinite applications.
-If you’re interested in getting started with Microsoft Excel, make sure you sign up for Microsoft Office 365.
+If you’re interested in getting started with Microsoft Excel, make sure you sign up for Microsoft 365 from GoDaddy.